onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 ~~~~~~~~~~~~~~~~~

 Onboarding automation will be facilitated by applying standards-based
-approaches to VNF packaging to describe the VNF’s infrastructure
+approaches to VNF packaging to describe the VNF's infrastructure
 resource requirements, topology, licensing model, design constraints,
 and other dependencies to enable successful VNF deployment and
 management of VNF configuration and operational behavior.